Axelreed/secondary-and-primary-infertility-in-Indonesia/README.md

 # secondary-and-primary-infertility-in-Indonesia
-I use survey data to estimate infertility from survey data in Indonesia under different distributional assumptions using mixture models.
+I use survey data to estimate infertility in Indonesia under different distributional assumptions using mixture models.